Skip to content

 5. Written Storyboards

-Written, text-based storyboard services rely solely on written scene descriptions without visual panels.
+Written, text-based storyboarding services rely solely on written scene descriptions without visual panels.
 They are quick to generate and focus attention on narrative details like character actions and dialogue.
 However, written boards lack the vivid visualization that images provide.
 They work best when used in conjunction with a shot list.

 6. Sketched Storyboards